solhuebner/PCA9685-Arduino/README.md

 #### Class Instantiation

 The library's class object must first be instantiated, commonly at the top of the sketch where pin setups are defined (or exposed through some other mechanism), which makes a call to the library's class constructor.
-The constructor allows one to set the module's i2c address, i2c Wire class instance, and i2c clock speed (the last two of which being ommitted when in software i2c mode).
-The default constructor values of the library, if left unspecified, is i2c address `B000000` and i2c Wire class instance `Wire` @`400k`Hz.
+The constructor allows one to set the module's i2c address, i2c Wire class instance, if on Espressif then i2c SDA pin and i2c SCL pin, and lastly i2c clock speed (the i2c parameters being ommitted when in software i2c mode).
+The default constructor values of the library, if left unspecified, is i2c address `B000000`, i2c Wire class instance `Wire` @`400k`Hz, and if on Espressif then i2c SDA pin `D21` and i2c SCL pin `D22` (ESP32[-S] defaults).

 From PCA9685.h, in class PCA9685, when in hardware i2c mode:
 ```Arduino